 That’s a real toss-up.
 In the simplest comparison:

 - If you have a higher budget, go for the Shun.

 - If you have a tighter budget, go for the Zelite.

 But in reality, you should handle both of them because the feel is SO important.
 My hands are small so the Shun Ken Onion Chef’s Knife fits my hand better than any other chef’s knife.
 I love Shun, but if I’m telling you about the best bang for the buck, then you ought to try the Zelite because it is such a GREAT value.

 Shun 8-Inch Classic Western Chef’s Knife

-Unlike the last 2 Japanese knives, this knife is a traditional western style knife, boasting a lower angle edge that holds its sharpness for longer.
-See at Amazon.
+Unlike the last two Japanese knives, this knife is a traditional western style knife, boasting a lower angle edge that holds its sharpness for longer.